 The exhibition at Garage includes more than eighty paintings, drawings (including prints), and films by Murakami from the collections of 21st Century Museum of Contemporary Art, Kanazawa; Mori Art Museum, Tokyo; and private collections.
 The exhibition also includes traditional Japanese engravings and paintings from the Pushkin State Museum of Fine Arts, Moscow, various artifacts from Murakami's studio, and photographs and examples of manga from Hiroshima Peace Memorial Museum.

-A Russian-language catalogue will be published on the occasion of the exhibition, the first comprehensive publication on the artist in Russian.
+Russian-language catalogue was published on the occasion of the exhibition, the first comprehensive publication on the artist in Russian.

 Takashi Murakami's exhibition Under the Radiation Falls takes place as part of The Year of Japan in Russia.